gravitational/careers/challenges/systems/challenge-2.md

 * Do not implement a system that scales or is highly performing.
 Describe which performance improvements you would add in the future.
-* It is OK if the system is not highly available.
+* It is okay if the system is not highly available.
 Write down how you would make the system highly available and why your system is not.

 ## Pitfalls and Gotchas